arsshhhs-cloud/Prompt-Library-AI-in-business-/Healthcare (eye hospital)/Prompt3.md

 ---

 **Intended Workflow**
-Ongoing SEO content production for the hospital's website blog to drive search traffic.
+- Ongoing SEO content production for the hospital's website blog to drive search traffic.

 **Problem Being Solved**
-Producing regular, keyword-optimised health content requires specialist writing skills that most hospital marketing teams lack in-house, resulting in infrequent publishing and weak search rankings.
+- Producing regular, keyword-optimised health content requires specialist writing skills that most hospital marketing teams lack in-house, resulting in infrequent publishing and weak search rankings.

 **Automation Potential**
-High.
+- High.
 A prompt template like this can be reused for different target keywords each month (e.g. "LASIK surgery recovery", "children's eye test age"), building a consistent content with minimal effort.

 **Risk and Limitation**
--Medical accuracy is a critical risk — AI may generate plausible but clinically incorrect health advice.
+- Medical accuracy is a critical risk — AI may generate plausible but clinically incorrect health advice.
 All articles must be reviewed and approved by an ophthalmologist or optometrist before publishing.
--Keyword research must still be done by a human using tools like Google Search Console or SEMrush, as the AI cannot access live search data.
+- Keyword research must still be done by a human using tools like Google Search Console or SEMrush, as the AI cannot access live search data.

 ---